Nianze/nianze.github.io/content/post/2018-03-07-understand-inplicit-interfaces-and-compile-time-polymorphism.md

 * _explicit interface_: `w` is of type `Widget`, so it must support the `Widget` interface, which is an _explicit interface_, because it is explicitly visible in the source code (e.g., the .h file for `Widget`)
 * _runtime polymorphism_: `w`'s call to some of its virtual member functions exhibits _runtime polymorphism_, because the specific function to call will be determined at runtime based on `w`'s dynamic type (item 37)

-Specificly, the explicit interface of `Widget` consists of its function signatures: a constructor, a destructor, and the functions `size`, `normalize`, and `swap`, along with the parameter types, return types, and constnesses of these functions, as well as compilter-generated copy constructor and copy assignment operator (item 5).
+Specifically, the explicit interface of `Widget` consists of its function signatures: a constructor, a destructor, and the functions `size`, `normalize`, and `swap`, along with the parameter types, return types, and constnesses of these functions, as well as compilter-generated copy constructor and copy assignment operator (item 5).
 Potentially, it could also include typedefs, and data members.

 ## Interface and Polymorphism in templates and generic programming